csev/dj4e/assn/dj4e_ads1.md

 -------------------------------------

 (1) Make a new project under your `django_projects` called `adlist` and within that project make an application called `ads`.

-(2) Copy `samples/requirements.txt` to `adlist/requirements.txt` and run
+(2) Copy `samples/requirements.txt` to `adlist/requirements.txt` and launch a shell in your virtual environment and run:

     pip install -r requirements.txt   # or pip3

 This will pull in important extra libraries that your application will need.
+On PythonAnywhere under the Web tab there is a link to launch a shell into your virual environment.
+It is important to be in the virtual environment so the installed libraries end up in the right place.

 (3) Adapt `adlist/settings.py` to pull in most of `samples/settings.py`.